Sourdface/example-retro-3d/README.md

 - `0`: Default mode.
 Left click is ignored.
 - `1`: Player edit mode.
 Left click to set the player's current location to the place you clicked.
 - `2`: Wall edit mode.
 Left click to begin drawing a wall, starting from the top-left corner.
 Drag down and/or right to expand the wall from the point clicked.
 Release to finalize the wall.
 - `3`: Coin edit mode.
-Lect click to place a coin.
+Left click to place a coin.
 - Additionally, right clicking any element will delete it (other than the player).

+Currently, objects can only be placed on the front-most layer.
+(A method for 3D object placement has yet to be devised.)

 ## Same-Origin Policy